Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Background

 \subsection{Bit-Flip Threats to GPU Memory}

-Rowhammer~\cite{kim2014rowhammer} is a DRAM vulnerability where rapidly activating a row induces bit flips in physically adjacent rows.
-First demonstrated on commodity DDR3, Rowhammer has since been extended to a wide range of targets~(\cref{sec:related-work}).
-GPU GDDR6 memory is no exception: recent work has confirmed bit flips on GPUs~\cite{lin2025gpuhammer,coalson2025prisonbreak,lin2026gpubreach}.
-Hardware ECC mitigates single-bit errors but does not protect against multi-bit flips~\cite{lin2026gpubreach}; moreover, consumer and workstation GPUs lack ECC entirely, and even on server GPUs, cloud providers permit tenants to disable it~\cite{lin2025gpuhammer}, leaving GPU-resident data---including KV-cache tensors---exposed to bit-flip corruption.
+Rowhammer~\cite{kim2014rowhammer} is a DRAM vulnerability in which rapidly activating a row induces bit flips in physically adjacent rows.
+First demonstrated on commodity DDR3, it has since been extended to a wide range of targets~(\cref{sec:related-work}).
+GPU GDDR6 memory is no exception: recent work confirms bit flips on GPUs~\cite{lin2025gpuhammer,coalson2025prisonbreak,lin2026gpubreach}.
+Hardware ECC corrects single-bit and detects double-bit errors but is defeated by three or more flips in a code word; moreover, GDDR-based GPUs commonly leave ECC disabled by default and let tenants turn it off~\cite{lin2025gpuhammer,lin2026gpubreach}, leaving GPU-resident data, including KV-cache tensors, exposed to bit-flip corruption.